NUL0x4C/Syscallslib/README.md

 - NtMapViewOfSection
 - NtUnmapViewOfSection
 - NtClose

-### What is it : its pretty basic code, im using hellsgate (TartarusGate) tech to fetch direct syscalls, and it saves times when needed.

 ### Usage :
 - initialize the struct holding the hashes of the syscalls names using *InitializeStruct()*, it takes 2 parameters, the seed used, and a pointer to *HashStruct* struct: